logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

     ![Custom format]({{site.baseurl}}/videos/alerts/alerts-custom-format.gif)

-    To send raw JSON documents to your notification endpoints, choose **Default format**.
+    To send raw JSON documents to your alert endpoints, choose **Default format**.
 To send a summary table, choose **Custom format**.

     <div class="info-box note">If you added any groups (in step 3), the custom format table will show the aggregated fields that you used.
 To change these fields, you'll need to change your Group by selection.</div>

-    If you choose Custom format, click **\+** to add a column to the table, and then choose a field to show in the new column.
+    If you choose Custom format, click <i class="li li-plus"></i> to add a column to the table, and then choose a field to show in the new column.

 Click **Save** to save your alert.
 If the thresholds are passed and the alert is triggered, Logz.io will log the alert and send the configured notifications.